national-data-platform/.github/profile/README.md

 ## Performing our Analysis

 We are going to execute the two notebooks provided in the example.
-The first one that we are going to open, is *pgml_eda.ipynb*.
-This notebook provides a simple exploratory data analysis over the Uniform Fuels QUIC-Fire simulation data.
-You can either run cell by cell, or go to the *Run* window in JupyteLab and select *Run All Cells*.
+The first one that we are going to open, is `NDP_PGML_EDA.ipynb`.
+This notebook provides a simple exploratory data analysis over the `Uniform Fuels QUIC-Fire` simulation data.
 The exploratory analysis takes the multiple prescribed fire simulations provided in the dataset, and highlights the evolution of one of the features (fuel moisture) defined under different conditions (wind speed, wind direction, surface moisture).

 <img src="https://github.com/national-data-platform/.github/blob/main/profile/screenshots/eda_graphs.png?raw=true">

 More details can be found in the notebook.

-The second notebook, contains code that performs a model training, leveraging on predefined classes that you can explore on the *unet* directory.
+The second notebook `NDP_PGML_UNet.ipynb`, contains code to train a model, leveraging on predefined classes that you can explore on the *unet* directory.
 Running the notebook will perform the following tasks:

 1. Load the relevant libraries and sets up de directories to store our results.